Before You Begin

 - 1 piece of cargo

-- This could include felt, higher pile carpet, or another hook and loop surface.
+- If you do not have that kit, you can use a hook and loop surface.
+These could include felt, higher pile carpet, or another hook and loop surface.

-- Be sure this is securely weighed down or anchored to the ground so that air turbulence from the propellers (or “prop wash”) from the propellers do not affect the drop-off location.
+Note: Be sure the pickup and drop-off zones are securely weighed down or anchored to the ground so that air turbulence from the propellers (or downwash) from the propellers do not affect the area.

 Standards Alignment